DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 * She has come to the Abbey because Burgomaster Dmitri Krezkov told her that the Abbot appeared to be growing increasingly unstable, and that he feared for Krezk’s safety as a result.
 * Upon first visiting the Abbey, Ezmerelda—a weak clairvoyant—swiftly sensed that unquiet spirits lingered within its shadowed halls.
 She has intended to return ever since, planning to contact those spirits to further investigate the Abbot’s identity and the cause of his growing madness.
 (The chalk circle is meant to provide the medium for a seance, focusing the energies Ezmerelda must call upon and acting as a protective barrier against malevolent spirits.)
 * Two nights ago, she successfully found what she believes to be Ilya’s location: a cavern at the base of a spur of Mount Baratok along the northwestern shore of Lake Baratok.
 There’s one catch, however: Barovia’s werewolf pack uses the cave as its den, making any effort to rescue Ilya tremendously risky.
-* Five years ago, while hunting a brutal and bloodthirsty werewolf named Kiril Stoyanovich, Ezmerelda tracked him to the valley of Barovia and pursued him through the mists.
+* Five years ago, while hunting a brutal and bloodthirsty werewolf nicknamed "the Black Terror," Ezmerelda tracked him to the valley of Barovia and pursued him through the mists.
 However, she was cocky and arrogant, and her foolishness led her straight into an ambush.
-Kiril bit off her right leg below the knee, and it was only the quick arrival of Anna and Dmitri that saved her.
+The Black Terror bit off her right leg below the knee, and it was only the quick arrival of Anna and Dmitri that saved her.
 The Krezkovs nursed her back to health, and took her to Vallaki to obtain a replacement leg, which she obtained from an eccentric toymaker named Gadof Blinsky.

 Additionally, Ezmerelda is tentatively willing to join the players in their fight against Strahd.
 Before she does so, however, they must first prove their worth by assisting her in the following two tasks: